nikhilNathwani/NBA_cron/README.md

 NBA_cron
 ==========

-This tool is a task scheduler that automatically runs scripts after each NBA game.
+This tool is a task scheduler that automatically runs scripts after each NBA game in the 2014-15 season.
 For instance, if you're maintaining a database of NBA game data and have scripts to refresh your data from the web, NBA_cron will enable you to automatically have that script run after new data is made available online.

 NBA_cron is backed by [cron](http://en.wikipedia.org/wiki/Cron), a time-based job scheduler for Unix-based/Unix-like systems (meaning users of this tool are required to have such a system).